jsfiddle/togetherjs/README.md

 Note many live sites seem to notice the proxy, though I don't know how.
 I seem to be blocked from news.ycombinator.com now after using it in my own testing.
 Any ideas welcome.

+You can control the proxy with environmental variables: `$PORT` for the port to bind to (default 80), `$BIND` for the interface to bind to (default 127.0.0.1; 0.0.0.0 means all interfaces), and `$PORT_ALIASES` which looks like `domain1:8088;domain2:8080` which lets you proxy from one port to another (helpful sometimes when you need to proxy to a server running locally).

 To Do